-Pershing LLC has been a leading global provider of financial business solutions for over 70 years, serving many of the world’s most respected financial organizations.
+Pershing LLC has been a leading global provider of financial business solutions for almost 75 years, serving many of the world’s most respected financial organizations.
 We remain committed to the safekeeping, servicing, segregation and reporting of our global client assets.

 Pershing's core financial strength provides the foremost measure of the protection of global client assets.
 Our parent company, BNY Mellon, is a leading provider of financial services for institutions, corporations and high-net-worth individuals.
 Pershing’s financial strength does not protect against loss due to market fluctuation.